chanzuckerberg/napari-hub/docs/v0-tech-spec.md

 Decision: We will use napari-hub.org with naparihub.org redirecting to napari-hub.org

 #### Hosting strategy
-* We will use CZI hosted AWS since it will allow us more flexibility, is more future proof than Github pages and we have a budget for services.
+* We will use CZI hosted AWS since it will allow us more flexibility, is more future proof than GitHub pages, and we have a budget for services.
 We can take advantage of AWS services like Lambda and load balancing.
 * We will work with CZI Infra Team to understand the components they have available for use.
 Terraform will be used.
   Option to open source the Terraform files after release is still an open question on how best to do this.